 Simplex-wise is appropriate here because if each constraint in an optimization problem defines a half-space, the feasible set formed by this intersection of half-spaces is a simplex.
 K, the third category in PL-topology, is (are) the simplicial mappings or the PL-mappings that linearly transform each simplex of the domain onto the mappings of the range.
 The subsets of the vertices of K are the feasible sets generated by the GA.

-How the feasible sets are generated by GAs is described in Radcliffe (Radcliffe N. , 1992) (1992) and in Surry and Radcliffe (1996) (Radcliffe P. a., 1996).
+How the feasible sets are generated by GAs is described in Radcliffe (Radcliffe N. , 1992) and in Radcliffe and Surry (Radcliffe P. a., 1996).
 A problem domain f consists of a set of problem instances Al, each of which takes the form of a search space (of candidate solutions) H together with some fitness function defined on that search space.
-A characterization of the domain specifies a set of equivalences among the solutions for any instance Al. These equivalences induce a representation made up of a representation space (chromosomes in GA terminology) and a growth function c mapping chromosomes to the objects in H. The chromosome s is a string of alleles, which indicates that s satisfies a particular equivalence on H.
+A characterization of the domain specifies a set of equivalences among the solutions for any instance Al. These equivalences induce a representation made up of a representation space (chromosome in GA terminology) and a growth function c mapping chromosomes to the objects in H. The chromosome s is a string of alleles, which indicates that s satisfies a particular equivalence on H.

 The Radcliffe and Surry and Radcliffe characterization generates a formal representation (representation space and growth function) for any instance of the problem by defining a number of equivalences over the search space.
 These equivalences induce subsets of the search space that contain solutions, possibly as partitions generated by equivalence relations or simply as groups of solutions sharing some characteristic.
 For a given solution the pattern of its membership in the specified subsets is used to define its alleles and possibly its genes.
 Although in some problems the search space can be partitioned orthogonally (meaning that all combinations of alleles represent valid solutions), this is not always the case.

-Since GAs can generate convex hulls (the facets of the feasible set), and have been shown to be simplex-wise linear embeddings of the triangulation into Euclidean space we will use the work of Alboul and van Damme (Alboul, 1997) and others to show that GAs can find the unique convex hull.
+Since GAs can generate convex hulls (the facets of the feasible set) and have been shown to be simplex-wise linear embeddings of the triangulation into Euclidean space, we use the work of Alboul and van Damme (Alboul, 1997) and others to show that GAs can find the unique convex hull.

 Alboul and van Damme consider an objective function that is a discrete measure of the L1-norm of the Gaussian curvature over a triangle mesh.
 This function has a very important property.
-As proven by Alboul and van Damme (Alboul, 1997), the use of a local edge-swapping algorithm leads to the problem’s unique global minimum, which corresponds to the unique convex hull.
-As noted by Effenberger (2011) (Effenberger, 2011), this measure (referred to in the literature as tightness) is a topological condition, meaning that any simplex-wise linear embedding of the triangulation into Euclidean space is as convex as possible.
+As proven by Alboul and van Damme , the use of a local edge-swapping algorithm leads to the problem’s unique global minimum, which corresponds to the unique convex hull.
+As noted by Effenberger (Effenberger, 2011), this measure (referred to in the literature as tightness) is a topological condition, meaning that any simplex-wise linear embedding of the triangulation into Euclidean space is as convex as possible.
 The measure can be understood as a generalization of the concept of convexity.
 Effenberger proves that with regard to PL-embeddings of PL- manifolds, the tightness of combinatorial manifolds can be defined in a purely combinatorial way:

 (i) A simplicial complex K that has a topological manifold as its underlying set |K| is called a triangulated manifold.
 K is called a combinatorial manifold of dimension d if all vertex links of K are PL (d−1) spheres, where a PL (d −1) sphere is a triangulation of the (d −1) sphere that carries a standard PL structure.